Discovery in the service of human health and development

-The Life Span Institute central office is in the Dole Human Development Center at the University of Kansas in Lawrence.
-Components of LSI in Lawrence are at the John T. Stewart Children’s Center and the Wakarusa Research Facility; in Kansas City at the University of Kansas Medical Center and the Juniper Gardens Children's Project; and in Parsons, Kansas at the Life Span Institute.
+The Institute’s central office is in the Robert Dole Human Development Center at the University of Kansas in Lawrence with components at the John T. Stewart Children’s Center and Malott Hall.
+The Institute also operates in Kansas City at the Children’s Campus of Kansas City (Juniper Gardens Children’s Project) at the University of Kansas Medical Center’s Robert E. Hemenway Life Sciences Innovation Center and Center for Child Health and Development and at the University of Kansas Edwards Campus (Kansas Center for Autism Research and Training).
+A major center is also located at the Life Span Institute in Parsons, Kansas.

 John Colombo, professor of psychology, became the third director of the Life Span Institute September 2007.
 Colombo also serves as the director and principal investigator of the University of Kansas Intellectual and Developmental Disabilities Research Center.